Chew up some terrain with these five truly trailblazing mountain bikes

-Mountain biking has boomed in recent years and as a result, manufacturers developed an increased number of specialized designs to appeal to this broad and nuanced market.
+Mountain biking has boomed in recent years and as a result, manufacturers have developed an increased number of specialized designs to appeal to this broad and nuanced market.
 With so many models to choose from, selecting your first mountain bike — or upgrading to a more sophisticated model — can be quite the inundating task.

 From cornering ability to basic standover specifications, there are a slew of details to consider.
 While some downhill juggernauts may prefer a more advanced suspension system, the casual mountain biker or those new to the sport may only need a solid budget option for a weekend outing.
-That said, here are five of our favorite mountain bikes.
+That said, here are five of the best mountain bikes on the market.

 Our pick